-- 9. This proceeding is commenced as a representative proceeding pursuant to Part 4A of the Supreme Court Act 1986 (Vic) by the Plaintiffs on their own behalf and, subject to paragraph 10 below, on behalf of all persons who: - a. at any time during the period from 1 June 2006 to 27 September 2021 inclusive (the Relevant Period) purchased one or more of the add-on insurance products referred to in paragraph 16 of this Consolidated Statement of Claim (Add-On Insurance Products) at or around the time they purchased a Vehicle from a Dealer; - in conjunction with that purchase were issued or offered one or more Add-On Insurance Products by Allianz, or Allianz and Allianz Life or offered by Allianz on behalf of OnePath Life Limited A.C.N.
-009 657 176 (OnePath);
+- This proceeding is commenced as a representative proceeding pursuant to Part 4A of the Supreme Court Act 1986 (Vic) by the Plaintiffs on their own behalf and, subject to paragraph 10 below, on behalf of all persons who: - at any time during the period from 1 June 2006 to 27 September 2021 inclusive (the Relevant Period) purchased one or more of the add-on insurance products referred to in paragraph 16 of this Amended Consolidated Statement of Claim (Add-On Insurance Products) at or around the time they purchased a Vehicle from a Dealer (whether or not a Product Disclosure Statement (PDS) or Financial Services Guide (FSG) was issued with respect to the Add-On Insurance Product);

-- c. became liable to pay, or paid (directly or indirectly), a premium to either of Allianz or Allianz and Allianz Life for the Add-On Insurance Products; - d. in the case of persons who purchased the Add-On Insurance Products prior to 7 July 2014 did not discover, and could not with reasonable diligence have discovered, any or all of the mistakes pleaded in paragraphs 106 and 107 below, prior to 7 July 2014; - e. were not, and are not, any of the following: - a director, an officer, or a close associate (as defined in section 9 of the Corporations Act) of any of the Defendants; or - ii. a judge, Associate Judge or Judicial Registrar of the Supreme Court of Victoria; - f. have suffered loss or damage by reason of the contravening conduct of the Defendants as pleaded in this Consolidated Statement of Claim; and - g. were and are "consumers" within the meaning of section 12BC of the ASIC Act in their dealings with the Defendants,
+- in conjunction with that purchase were issued or offered one or more Add-On Insurance Products by Allianz, or Allianz and Allianz Life or offered by Allianz on behalf of OnePath Life Limited A.C.N.
+009 657 176 (OnePath); - c. became liable to pay, or paid (directly or indirectly), a premium to either of Allianz or Allianz and Allianz Life for the Add-On Insurance Products; - in the case of persons who purchased the Add-On Insurance Products prior to 7 July 2014 did not discover, and could not with reasonable diligence have discovered, any or all of the mistakes pleaded in paragraphs 106 and 107 below, prior to 7 July 2014; - e. were not, and are not, any of the following: - i. a director, an officer, or a close associate (as defined in section 9 of the Corporations Act) of any of the Defendants; or - a judge, Associate Judge or Judicial Registrar of the Supreme Court of Victoria; - f. have suffered loss or damage by reason of the contravening conduct of the Defendants as pleaded in this Amended Consolidated Statement of Claim; and - g. were and are "consumers" within the meaning of section 12BC of the ASIC Act in their dealings with the Defendants,